 Samia Hasan, MD provides psychiatric services, including medication management and diagnostic evaluations.
 Suzanne Kunkle, PhD, HSPP and Jessica Fultz, MSW, LCSW provide counseling services.
 Both psychiatric and counseling services are available to medical students and house staff at IU School of Medicine at no charge to the trainee.
-She sees patients at IUPUI Campus Health, which is physically and administratively independent of the GME Office.
+They see patients at IUPUI Campus Health, which is physically and administratively independent of the GME Office.
 Counseling records are kept strictly confidential and internally at IUPUI Campus Health (1140 West Michigan Street, Coleman Hall, Suite 100).
-Call 317-274-8214 to make an appointment (Monday through Friday, noon to 6pm).
+Call 317-278-2381 to make an appointment.

 Spiritual Care and Chaplaincy Services